What does a Business Analyst do?

 - Gather and document business requirements from stakeholders through interviews, workshops, and surveys.

-- Analyze business processes and systems to identify areas for improvement and efficiency.
+- Analyze business processes and data to identify areas for improvement and efficiency.

-- Collaborate with cross-functional teams to ensure alignment on project goals and deliverables.
+- Collaborate with cross-functional teams to develop and implement solutions that meet business needs.

 Qualifications